 - Economic Geology

 - Historical Geology

 These recent editions of our departmental newsletter will keep you connected to the ongoing adventures of the students, faculty and alumni of the Department of Geological & Environmental Sciences.
-Learn about our award-winning conference presentations, impressive undergraduate research acheivements, amazing field trip adventures, and student awards.
-Alumni seeking versions of the newsletter with allumni news are encouraged to contact Dr. Burmeister.
+Learn about our award-winning conference presentations, impressive undergraduate research achievements, amazing field trip adventures, and student awards.
+Alumni seeking versions of the newsletter with alumni news are encouraged to contact Dr. Burmeister.